GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 A common question we get is: ”Do I still need a security plugin when using all of these features?”

-There’s no right answer to this question, but in this article we’ll provide you with some guidance on making a decision for your websites.
+There’s no single correct answer to this question, but in this article we’ll provide you with some guidance on making a decision for your websites.

 Table of Contents